Beyond Nails: A Guide to Traditional Timber Frame Joinery

 This building practice, used globally until around 1900, was revived in the United States during the 1970s by craftsmen who recognized its best structural integrity and timeless aesthetic.
 Unlike modern construction that relies on metal brackets and fasteners prone to rust and failure, traditional joinery harnesses wood’s natural properties to create connections that actually grow stronger over time.

 At Wright Timberframe, your local timber experts, we bring this craft to life in custom pergolas, pavilions, trellises, and precision-cut kits.
-Every mortise and tenon and dovetail we cut is engineered to endure and to elevate your outdoor space with warmth and character.
+Every mortise and tenon joint we cut is engineered to endure and to elevate your outdoor space with warmth and character.

 The Heart of the Craft: What is Traditional Timber Frame Joinery?